DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-6. Right click on the Administrator account and click on "Set Password"
+6. Right-click on the Administrator account and click on "Set Password"
    <br>
    <br>